 Require a Meticulous Screening Process When Choosing Leadership

-When interviewing candidates for a leadership role within the church, great care should be taken to ensure that applicants who have sexually abused either children or adults, or who are at risk of abusing, are screened out.
+When interviewing candidates for a leadership role within the church, great care should be taken to ensure that applicants who have sexually abused either children or adults or who are at risk of abusing are screened out.
 This means that screening out potential abusers is considered just as important as screening out those who lack other leadership qualifications.

 Baptist Accountability, Mennonite Abuse Prevention, Preacher Boys Abuser Database, and Bishop Accountability are four free resources that provide databases of convicted or alleged clergy sexual abuse offenders to aid in the screening process and help prevent the hiring a possible predatory spiritual leader.